iamjimtaylor/iamjimtaylor/_posts/2016-04-03-make-the-logo-bigger.md

 If you're not in that place (it doesn't happen often) then we ask the question "what's the problem you're trying to solve" then the solution could be a much aesthetically please one.

-"Can you make the logo bigger."
+"Can you make the logo bigger."<br>
-"I can yes, but why?"
+"I can yes, but why?"<br>
-"We want it to stand out more to emphasise the brand"
+"We want it to stand out more to emphasise the brand."

 There are better ways of making it stand out more rather than increase its size.
 It's position could be a factor.
 Rather than place it on the far left, move it to the centre.
 Or simply create more space around it to give it greater prominence.